davidmoshal/matching/README.md

 [Command Query Responsibility Segregation (CQRS)](https://martinfowler.com/bliki/CQRS.html), literally re-categorises the traditional [CRUD](https://www.codecademy.com/articles/what-is-crud) into the followings

 * Command - the intention
-* Event - the validated Command that result in state change
+* Event - the validated command that result in state change
 * Query - the request for information only
+* Report - the result of a query

 Events in this domain is categorised into the followings:
 * Primary event - a direct response as a result of Command validation